tonghuikang/swe-sharing/slides.md

 # some information about the slides, markdown enabled
 monaco: true
 info: |
-  ## Sharing on the Software Engineering Career
+  ## Sharing on Software Engineering

   A fresh graduate perspective